 Up to eight dental implants can be used per arch to secure a denture.
 This is the number one solution if you are missing a whole row of teeth.
 An implant supported denture will help maintain healthy jaw bone structure which in turn will avoid that sunken in look often seen in the faces of people who are missing many teeth.

 Each patient’s teeth replacement needs will be unique therefore a personalized solution will need to be devised for them.
-During your consultation at our Greenwood, IN dentist office, Dr. Goris will review your oral health needs, explain how dental implants can help you, and which solution is best for you.
+During your consultation at our Greenwood, IN family dentist office, Dr. Goris will review your oral health needs, explain how dental implants can help you, and which solution is best for you.